iiab/website/content/pages/about.rst

 :date: 2013-04-11

+Project lead contact: **Braddock Gaskill** - <mailto:braddock@braddock.com>

 We are building the Internet-in-a-Box - A small, inexpensive device which provides essential Internet resources without any Internet connection.
 It provides a local copy of a terabyte of the world's Free information.

-The device includes Wikipedia in 40 languages, a library of 40,000 e-books, most of the world's open source software and source code, hundreds of hours of instructional videos, and world-wide mapping down to street level.
+The device includes Wikipedia in 37 languages, a library of 40,000 e-books, most of the world's open source software and source code, hundreds of hours of instructional videos, and world-wide mapping down to street level.

 We can deploy a "knowledge hotspot" anywhere in the world - even under solar power.

 This Open Source project is being developed by volunteers in southern California.
 We are seeking schools and communities worldwide who would benefit from our work.

-We have successful trial deployments in LA, Sierra Leone, and Pakistan.
+We have nine trial deployments at schools in Sierra Leone (3), Pakistan, Kiribati, Malawi, Haiti (2), and Los Angeles.

 On April 11th we presented to the `San Gabriel Valley Linux Users' Group <http://sgvlug.org>`_.